-A key aim of the Recovery Loan Scheme is to improve the terms on offer to businesses, but if a lender can offer a business the choice of a commercial loan on better terms, without requiring the guarantee provided by the RLS, they should do so.
+The Recovery Loan Scheme aims to improve the terms on offer to borrowers.
+However, if we can offer a commercial loan on better terms, we will do so.

 What Shire Leasing can offer through the RLS